 You can stay overnight in Heritage Lightkeeper’s cottages on site.

 Climbing the narrow spiral staircase up the 80 metre historic lighthouse, we were treated to some stunning, expansive coastal sea views.
 While no longer in action, it overshadows the small computerized new lighthouse sitting in front.
 You can read more about Cape Otway Lighthouse HERE.

 We didn’t have time to venture off the Great Ocean Road, inland to the Otway Fly – a treetop walk which is the longest structure of its kind in the world at 600 metres long and 47 metres high we left Great Otway Park and ventured on to Princetown .

 This next stretch of the Great Ocean Road is surely some of the most beautiful Australian coastline.
 The area - famous for The Twelve Apostles, attracts tourists year round.

-But it was worth the wait, and we wound our way around the pathways along the cliff, using up a large chunk of camera space.
+But worth the wait,we wound our way around the pathways along the cliff, using up a large chunk of camera space.

 With many pathways for walks, and spots for keen photographers to record